wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 **Emergency** is our annual platform for live art + contemporary performance, featuring at least 25 short pieces of work over a day/evening in Manchester…

-Staged for the first time entirely at [Z-arts](http://www.z-arts.org/about-us/getting-here), our **[fifteenth Emergency](/current/2014-emergency)** took place on Saturday 4 October 2014 — to get a feel for it see 2014's [programme](/current/2014-emergency) + [gallery](/galleries/2014-emergency).
+Our **[fifteenth Emergency](/current/2014-emergency)** took place on Saturday 4 October 2014, staged for the first time entirely within the cavernous realms of [Z-arts](http://www.z-arts.org/about-us/getting-here), see some [images](/galleries/2014-emergency).
+For a glimpse of our previous performance lucky-dip see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).

 **Emergency is:**
 • a free, public micro-festival + open submission platform;